Motorcycle Accident

 Dec 19, 2022

-Moped Laws In PA: Safety Regulations That Can Protect You
+Moped Laws In Pennsylvania: Safety Regulations That Can Protect You

 A moped motor must have not more than 1.5 horsepower, automatic transmission, and a cylinder capacity of not more than 50 cubic centimeters.
 The maximum speed of the moped may not exceed 25 miles per hour.
 In lieu of a gasoline motor, a moped may have an electric motor generating a speed of 25 mph.